1. FC Saarbrücken: Return to German football and entry to the Bundesliga

-Saarbrücken returned to the Oberliga Südwest in 1952 and continued their winning ways by capturing the division and advancing to the national final for the second time, losing a 1–2 decision to VfB Stuttgart.
-They continued to field strong sides but over the next decade, could only manage one more Oberliga title, in 1961.
+Saarbrücken returned to the Oberliga Südwest in 1952 and continued their winning ways by winning the division and advancing to the national final for the second time, losing a 1–2 decision to VfB Stuttgart.
+They continued to field strong sides, but over the next decade, could only manage one more Oberliga title, in 1961.

 In 1963, Germany finally saw the creation of a top flight national league with the formation of the Bundesliga.
 Sixteen teams were selected to play in the new league based on their performance, financial health and a geographical distribution intended to fairly represent all parts of the country.
 The first eight selections were straightforward and included divisional champions and the national finalists.
 Saarbrücken's selection to the new league was arguably the most controversial as the club's recent record was not as strong as their divisional rivals Neunkirchen, FK Pirmasens and Wormatia Worms.
 The belief is that their advantage lay in the fact the club had a long association with Hermann Neuberger, an extremely influential figure in German football – and a member of the selection committee.

-At the end of the inaugural Bundesliga season in 1963–64, Saarbrücken found themselves dead last, seven points short of safety.
+At the end of the inaugural Bundesliga season in 1963–64, Saarbrücken found themselves last, seven points short of safety.
 The club was relegated to the second tier Regionalliga Südwest where they finished strongly in each of the next three seasons, but were unable to advance through the Bundesliga promotion rounds.
 They were finally able to make their way back to the top flight after a first-place finish in the 2.
 Bundesliga Süd in the 1976 season.
 After two seasons there, the team returned to the second division and by 1981 had slipped to the Amateur Oberliga Südwest (III).
 There were two more turns in the Bundesliga, in 1986 and 1993, both ending in relegation.
-A financial crisis in 1995 led to the club being denied a licence and being sent down to the Regionalliga West/Südwest (III).
+A financial crisis in 1995 led to the club being denied a license and being sent down to the Regionalliga West/Südwest (III).
 Saarbrücken has since become a yo-yo club with frequent moves between the second and fifth tiers.
 During this time, the club has remained a strong local side with several Saarland-Pokal wins to its credit.